Ban the Use of Wild Animals in Circuses in Spain After Elephant Dies in the Name of 'Entertainment'

 - by: Care2 Team

-- target: Spanish Prime Minister Mariano Rajoy Brey
+- recipient: Spanish Prime Minister Mariano Rajoy Brey

 An elephant was killed today in the streets of Spain.
 That's a headline that we should never have to read.
 But when governments allow animals to be used as entertainment, tragedies like this can — and do — often happen.Sign PetitionSign Petition